2024-25 CATALOG YEAR

 Senior Experience in theatre arts

 The required Senior Experience is a cumulative project that reflects each student's specific interests and the wide range of activity in our department.
-While majors often begin the planning process for their senior project with their advisor during sophomore year, proposals to the department are due at the beginning of Spring Term junior year.
-A wide variety of options are available as valid senior projects.
+While majors often begin the planning process for their senior project with their advisor during sophomore year, proposals to the department are due at the middle of Spring Term junior year.
+A wide variety of options are available as valid senior experiences.
 They include:

 • Creating a major acting role and documenting your efforts